 Tesla Model 2 prototype built?

-Ray4Tesla predicts that the Tesla Model 2 prototype is ready and that trial production (which usually yields a small volume of cars for testing, demo, and customer clinics) will begin at the end of 2021.
-A Sina Auto report in early 2021 said that Tesla may start testing the first batch of Tesla Model 2 prototypes this year.
+Ray4Tesla predicted that the Tesla Model 2 prototype is ready and that trial production (which usually yields a small volume of cars for testing, demo, and customer clinics) would have started at the end of last year.

 Role of the Chinese R&D center

-From initial designing to final testing, the creation of the USD 25,000 Tesla is likely to have a major influence from the Tesla Lingang Gigafactory, where Tesla is building is its first R&D center outside the United States.
+From initial designing to final testing, the creation of the USD 25,000 Tesla is likely to have an influence from its first R&D center outside the United States.
 In an interview with Xinhua Net (via YouTube/T-Study), Tesla China President Tom Zhu confirmed that the company will be able to design, engineer, develop, and test models at this overseas facility.
 The new R&D center will likely be up and running this year.

 Zhu said that Tesla has shared the ultimate goal of the Tesla China R&D center on many public occasions, indicating that the USD 25,000 will be the star project of the new facility.
 He suggested that the new entry-level model will indeed be a global Tesla, not a China-exclusive car.